MontaineHOA/CCnR/11_architectural_control.md

 employed by the Owner.
 The Committee has no respons1b1hty for ensuring that plans and specif1cat1ons which rt reviews comply with relevant building and zoning requirements.
-No person on the Committee or acting on behalf of the Committee shall be held responsible for any defect m any plans or specif1cat1ons which are approved by the Committee nor shall any member of the Committee or any person acting on behalf of the Committee be held responsible for any defect in a structure which was built pursuant to plans and spec1f1cat1ons approved by the Committee.
+No person on the Committee or acting on behalf of the Committee shall be held responsible for any defect in any plans or specif1cat1ons which are approved by the Committee nor shall any member of the Committee or any person acting on behalf of the Committee be held responsible for any defect in a structure which was built pursuant to plans and spec1f1cat1ons approved by the Committee.